 Our time was limited and I had a few things that I planned to pack in to our day out.
 For a first time visitor I thought that a visit to the Duomo and the Museo Civico were the most important things to see, along with a stroll around the Campo, Siena’s scallop-shell shaped central piazza.
 A joint ticket costing €12 gives you access to the Duomo, the attached Piccolomini library with Pinturicchio’s frescoes depicting the life of Pope Pius II, the Baptistry, the crypt below the Duomo and the Museo dell’Opera del Duomo (which has most of the panels from Duccio’s altarpiece originally in the Duomo and great views from the top of the unfinished Cathedral extension).

-We started with the museum and, having admired the panels of Duccio’s medieval masterpiece, made our way up the slightly claustrophobic spiral staircase to the top of the wall that would have been the front of the enormous Duomo extension (had the Black Death not killed the majority of the population of Siena in 1348).
+We started with the Duomo museum and, having admired the panels of Duccio’s medieval masterpiece, made our way up a claustrophobic spiral staircase.
+This took us to the top of the wall that would have been the front of an enormous Duomo extension.
+Unfortunately, in 1348 the Black Death killed the majority of the population of Siena and the project was abandoned.
 This is a great vantage point, and, although not as high as the Torre del Mangia that towers above the Campo, it offers a bird’s eye view of the city without having to queue.

 From here we headed into into the Duomo with its impressive green and white striped marble columns and spacious interior.
 You can look down as well as up here, the floors have intricate designs in inlaid marble.

 A doorway on the left of the Duomo leads into the Piccolomini Library, frescoed by Umbrian painter Pinturicchio who was possibly helped by Raphael.
 The frescoes show scenes from the life of a great Renaissance pope (and local boy made good), Pius II.